syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 ---
-title: Working with Excel Worksheet
+title: Working with Excel Worksheet | Syncfusion
-description: Briefs about worksheet operations in XlsIO
+description: In this section, you can learn about various Excel worksheet operations using Syncfusion Essential XlsIO
 platform: File-formats
 control: XlsIO
 documentation: UG